Chita Rivera: 1951–1993: Breakthrough and stardom

 Among many national tours, Rivera starred most notably in Sweet Charity directed by Bob Fosse, playing the role of Nickie in the film adaptation of Sweet Charity with Shirley MacLaine (1969).
 Rivera appeared three times on The Hollywood Palace, twice on The Carol Burnett Show (including an episode airing February 22, 1971) and between 1973 and 1974, played Connie Richardson on The New Dick Van Dyke Show.
 In 1975, Rivera was nominated for a Tony Award starring as Velma Kelly opposite Gwen Verdon in the original cast of the musical Chicago, directed by Bob Fosse.
 In addition to her ballet instructors, Rivera cited Leonard Bernstein and Verdon, with whom she starred in Chicago, as influential to her success.
 She later made a cameo appearance in the 2002 film version.
 She appeared as Fastrada in a filmed-for-television version of the musical Pippin in 1981, and was nominated for Tony and Drama Desk awards for Bring Back Birdie (1981) and a Tony Award for Merlin (1983) on Broadway.

 In 1984, Rivera starred in the Kander and Ebb musical The Rink with Liza Minnelli and won her first Tony and Drama Desk awards for her role as Anna.
-In 1986, while earning a Tony Award nomination for her performance in the Jerry Herman musical, Jerry's Girls, Rivera was in a severe accident when her car collided with a taxi on West 86th Street in Manhattan.
+In 1986, while earning a Tony Award nomination for her performance in the Jerry Herman musicalJerry's Girls, Rivera was in a severe accident when her car collided with a taxi on West 86th Street in Manhattan.
 Injuries sustained included the breaking of her left leg in twelve places, requiring eighteen screws and two braces to mend.
 After rehabilitation, Rivera continued to perform on stage.
-Recovered, in 1988, she toured the country in Can-Can and got involved in a restaurant venture in partnership with the novelist Daniel Simone.
+Recovered, in 1988, she toured the country in Can-Can and got involved in a restaurant venture in partnership with novelist Daniel Simone.
 The eatery, located on 42nd Street between 9th and 10th Avenue, was named "Chita's" after her.
 It soon became a significant attraction for the after-theater crowds and operated until 1994.